ozansulukpinar/BankHoliday/README.md

 ## General info

-This is a single page which shows bank holidays of this year and subsquent next two years for United Kingdom and Türkiye.
+This is a single page which shows bank holidays of this year and subsquent two years for United Kingdom and Türkiye.

 ## Technologies